jguecaimburu/fixture_champagne/README.md

 If you use single table inheritance, then the file will correspond with the parent model, the owner of the table.
 For example, `class Weapon::Rocket < Weapon; end` will be saved in `fixtures/weapons.yml`.

+All fixtures files that correspond to attachments will be copied as they are.
+Those are the ones located in `fixtures/files`, `fixtures/active_storage` and `fixtures/action_text`.

 ## Features currently not supported